 Now, hair loss can be hereditary, in fact this is a common reason and it is caused by some combination of genetics, hormone levels and the aging process.
-But apart from our genes, there are many factors that cause thinning edges and we’re going to take a look at the most common ones that send our edges packing.
+But apart from our genes, there are many factors that can cause thinning edges and we’re going to take a look at the most common ones.

 1. Tight hairstyles

-It’s crazy how we let hairstylists pull our precious hair into the tightest braids, weaves, buns and even locs because we want our hair to look perfectly smooth, neat and ‘last long’, and yes we pay a lot of mula to get them done, so why not?
-I’ll tell you why not, it’s something called Traction alopecia, yes it has a whole name and surname!
-It’s a form of alopecia, or gradual hair loss, caused primarily by pulling the hair TOO TIGHT.
+It’s crazy how we let hairstylists pull our precious hair into the tightest braids, weaves, buns and even locs because we want our hair to look perfectly smooth, neat and ‘last long’.
+Yes, we pay a lot of mula to get them done, so why not?
+I’ll tell you why not: it’s something called Traction alopecia, a form of alopecia, or gradual hair loss, caused primarily by pulling the hair TOO TIGHT.
 Sometimes the hair extensions we use are so heavy they pull our hair down so much the edges are quick to give way.
 I’ve seen tight cornrows and weaves installed with glue, peel right off the scalp and of course they leave with the edges.
-You need to stop it.
+We need to stop it.

 2. Hair Products and Chemicals

-This usually resolves on its own without treatment.
+This usually resolves on its own without needing treatment.

 A lot of things can cause friction on our edges.
 Our bonnets, wigs, hats, scarves, headbands or whatever it us we use to cover or hold down our hair can cause friction if they’re too tight around the hairline.
 Most of these accessories have elastic bands that pull on our edges.
 Avoid them at all costs.
 Use satin bonnets that are lined with satin and gentle on the hair.
 Swap your cotton pillowcases for satin pillowcases too.